What is environmental DNA ?

 Aim

-Identify the presence of the catfish (Rhizosomichthys totae) in the Tota Lagoon based on environmental DNA analysis, in order to confirm its existence and support its conservation.
+To identify the presence of this catfish (Rhizosomichthys totae) in the Tota Lagoon through environmental DNA

 Citizen science in the Antarctic Peninsula: